-Conduct Officers are administrators designated and trained by the Assistant Dean of Students to resolve incidents via the informal process.
-A Conduct Officer may find a student responsible for violations of the Code and assign appropriate sanctions.
+Conduct Officers are professional faculty/staff designated and trained by the Director of Student Conduct & Community Standards to resolve incidents via the informal and formal process.
+A Conduct Officer may find a student responsible for violations of the Code of Student Conduct and assign appropriate sanctions.